Bhojrajsahu07/ETANIMOD/README.md

     * The `Trainer` API handles the fine-tuning process, with evaluation performed at the end of each epoch to save the best-performing model checkpoint.

 4.  **Inference & Deployment**: A user-friendly web application is built using **Streamlit** as required for Phase .
 This demo allows for easy uploading of the test set, running inference, displaying results, and downloading the predictions in the required format.

+## Repository Structure
+├── finetuned_classifier/   # Directory where the trained model and tokenizer are saved ├── data/                   # (Optional) Placeholder for training/test data ├── app.py                  # Streamlit application for inference and demo
+├── train.py                # Script for fine-tuning the model
+├── requirements.txt        # Python dependencies for the project
+└── README.md               # This file

+---

+## ⚙️ Setup and Instructions

+Follow these steps to set up the environment and run the code.

+### 1. Clone the Repository
+git clone <your-repo-url>
+cd <your-repo-name>

+---

+##  Team Contact

+* **Team Name:** ETANIMOD
+* **Members:** Bhojraj Sahu, Utkarsh Gupta, Prakhar Yadav, Ayush Mishra
+* **Hackathon:** Confluentia Hackathon 2025

+---